Skip to content

 • Minimise labour, training & infrastructure needs.

-Speak With An Expert
+Speak to an Expert

 Public Cloud

 Public cloud services are delivered over the internet using public bandwidth and resources.
-Customers only pay for the storage, bandwidth or CPU cycles they use.
+Customers only pay for the storage, bandwidth, or CPU cycles they use.
 Examples of public cloud services are:

 • Amazon Web Services (AWS);